shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/add-a-microsoft-outlook-versatile-creative.md

 ## Step 10: Set the budget for the creative (optional)

-On the Budget tab, under Creative Budget, you can set an impression or media cost budget for the Outlook creative.
+On the **Budget** tab, under **Creative Budget**, you can set an impression or media cost budget for the Outlook creative.
 By default, the budget is unlimited.
 If you prefer, you can define exactly how much you are willing to spend on buying inventory for the creative.
 Note that media cost is in USD rather than the advertiser's currency because USD is the currency in which AppNexus transacts.

 > [!TIP]